Will Tom Sandoval And Ariana Madix Get Married? Scheana Marie Reveals If She Thinks They’ll Adopt A Child

 Tom Sandoval and Ariana Madix will likely never get married.

-During an interview with Extra TV days ago, Scheana said, “No,” when asked if her Vanderpump Rules co-stars would ever get married but didn’t write off the possibility of the couple one day starting a family together.
+During an interview with Extra TV days ago, Scheana said “No” when asked if her Vanderpump Rules co-stars would ever get married but didn’t write off the possibility of the couple one day starting a family together.

 “I don’t see Ariana ever being pregnant.
 However, I could see maybe far in the future like, adoption or something along those lines, maybe,” Scheana explained.